 Applications are invited for two Early Stage Researcher (ESR) PhD studentships at the Institute of Cancer Research.
-Scholarships are available for International students.
+The studentships are available for International students.

 The ICR is a member of an exciting new EU funded innovative training network (ITN) which aims to exploit EU wide experience of industrial and biomedical ultrasound cavitation and sonochemistry.
 This ambitious overall programme will take a systematic approach towards understanding ultrasound cavitation better using a combination of experiments and simulations.